 1961-03-25 USA Explorer 10

-Explorer 10 (also known as Explorer X or P14) was an American Earth-orbital satellite that investigated Earth's magnetic fields and nearby plasma.
-Launched on March 25, 1961, it was an early mission in the Explorer program and was the first satellite to measure the "shock wave" generated by a solar flare.
-The objective was to investigate the magnetic fields and plasma as the spacecraft passed through Earth's magnetosphere and into cislunar space.
+Explorer 10 (also known as Explorer X or P14) was an American Earth-orbital satellite that studied Earth's magnetic fields and surrounding plasma.
+Launched on March 25, 1961, it was an early mission in the Explorer program and the first satellite to detect the "shock wave" created by a solar flare.
+Its primary goal was to examine magnetic fields and plasma as the spacecraft traversed Earth's magnetosphere and entered cislunar space.

-Because of the limited life of the spacecraft batteries, the only useful data were transmitted in real time for 52 hours on the ascending portion of the first orbit.
-All transmission ceased several hours later.
+Due to the limited lifespan of its batteries, the spacecraft was able to transmit useful data in real time for just 52 hours during the ascent of its first orbit, after which all transmissions ceased several hours later.

 (Reference from Explorer 10)